Nzabinesha/Pharamacy-app/README.md

 #### 🔍 Medicine Search & Discovery
 - **Search by Medicine Name**: Find pharmacies that have specific medicines in stock
 - **Location Filtering**: Filter pharmacies by sector/location in Kigali
-- **Insurance Filtering**: Filter pharmacies by insurance type (RSSB, Mutuelle, Private-A, Private-B, etc.)
+- **Insurance Filtering**: Filter pharmacies by insurance type (RSSB, Mutuelle, RAMA, Eden care, Britam, .)
 - **Interactive Maps**: View pharmacy locations on an interactive map using Leaflet
 - **Pharmacy Details**: View detailed information about each pharmacy including contact, address, and available medicines
+- AI chatbot to ask questions about medicine their mechanism and how to proper use it.

 #### 🔐 Authentication
 - **User Registration**: Create an account with email, name, and phone